IsaacShelton/c-to-bf-compiler/README.md

 # Peck

-A compiler which compiles a subset of C to Brainf*ck
+A compiler which compiles a large subset of C to Brainf*ck